uabrc/uabrc.github.io/docs/account_management/xias/index.md

 - [How do I create a Cheaha account?](../cheaha_account.md)
 - [How do I get access to GitLab?](../gitlab_account.md)
 - [How do I get access to OpenStack?](../../uab_cloud/tutorial/index.md)

-We recommend the sponsor and guest stay in close contact during the process in case anything unexpected occurs.
-If you encounter difficulties with any part of the XIAS website process, please contact [AskIT](mailto:askit@uab.edu).
-If you encounter difficulties with the Cheaha account creation portion at the Open OnDemand web portal, please contact [Support](../../help/support.md)